.dz: Management

 It is administered by the DZ Network Internet Center, a subdivision of CERIST (Centre de Recherche sur l'Information Scientifique et Technique).

-To apply for a .dz domain name, one must be an entity established in Algeria and/or having legal representation in Algeria and/or having a document justifying the name ownership rights in the country.
+To apply for a .dz domain name, one must be an entity established in Algeria, have legal representation in Algeria, or possess a document justifying the name ownership rights in the country.

 Currently, NIC.DZ charges 1000 Algerian dinars per year for a domain (about US$).

 Second-level domains

 Registrations are taken directly at the second level, or at the third level beneath these names: